kpidiba/JAVAFX/INIT/README.md

   ```

 - create controller class and go to scene view > controller skeleton and past it in the controller and give the name in the scene
+- check configuration launch.json and settings.json for errors